Nov. 06, 2022

 (3) Malignant hyperthermia after exposure to halothane anesthesia.
 Malignant hyperthermia is a rare presentation of Duchenne muscular dystrophy.
 Patients undergoing surgery with halothane anesthesia can experience a malignant hyperthermic episode, with an increase in serum creatine kinase levels due to acute muscle necrosis.
 In a small number of young boys experiencing a malignant hyperthermic episode, serum creatine kinase levels remain dramatically elevated months after the episode.
 These patients should be investigated for muscular dystrophy.

-Corticosteroids have been shown to improve muscle strength, pulmonary function, timed motor function, and delayed cardiomyopathy onset and loss of ambulation (up to 3 years in some patients) (10; 40; 44).
-Nonambulatory patients receiving corticosteroids have improved percent-predicted forced vital capacity and upper extremity strength (27).
+Corticosteroids have been shown to improve muscle strength, pulmonary function, timed motor function, and delay cardiomyopathy onset and loss of ambulation (up to 3 years in some patients) (09; 40; 44).
+Nonambulatory patients receiving corticosteroids have improved percent-predicted forced vital capacity and upper extremity strength (26).

 • Duchenne muscular dystrophy is caused by loss-of-function mutations of an extremely large gene, the Duchenne muscular dystrophy gene (DMD gene), located on the X-chromosome (Xp21).